 What you’d pay at other stores: $0.56 – $0.66/oz

-My friend Tiffany suggested the Organic Kale is a good deal.
-At first, to be honest, I was a bit skeptical.
+One of my friends suggested the Organic Kale is a good deal.
+To be honest, at first I was a bit skeptical.
 Those are just small bags, right?
 Well those “small bags” contain 10 oz.
 At all three of the stores I visited today, the small clamshells of organic kale only contained 5 ounces and were all closer to the $3+ mark.
 Turns out this actually is a fantastic deal!

 #15: Greeting Cards: $0.99